Spring Savings Are Here | Shop the Sale

 8. Pests

-You should also use this time to inspect for any critters that might have decided your RV was a cozy place to call home during the winter.
+You should use this time to inspect for any critters that might have decided your RV was a cozy place to call home during the winter.
 Most RV owners decide to evict their rent-free, critter companions, but that’s totally up to you.
 Pay extra attention to your RV appliances.
 They provide yet another great spot for insects and pests to hang out.

 • Many insects are attracted to your propane tank, so be sure to include this spot in your checklist.